-The last remaining leaves so desperate cling
+Where last remaining leaves so desperate cling

 To humbled branches that did once display

-Their verdant wealth as some illustrious king;
+Their verdant spoils as if some haughty king;

-These riches gone, spent assets on the ground
+This wealth now gone, spent assets on the ground

-Though in their forms enlightening worth remains
+Though in their forms enlightened worth remains

 That they, once living majesty so crowned,